 The University offers education in three main departments and 26 faculties.
 The main department names are: School of Technical and Basic Sciences, School of Medicine and School of Humanities and Social Sciences.

-Famous alumni of the University of Naples Federico II, where students have been hosted for centuries: Thomas of Aquinum, one of the important philosophers of the Middle Ages, Presidents of Italy Giorgio Napolitano and Enrico De Nicola, and Europe’s longest space travel astronaut Samantha Cristoforetti.
+Famous graduates of the University, where students have been welcomed for centuries: Thomas of Aquino, one of the most important philosophers of the Middle Ages, Italian Presidents Giorgio Napolitano and Enrico De Nicola, and Samantha Cristoforetti, longest space-faring astronaut of Europe.

 World Ranking of the University of Naples Federico II

-Naples Federico II University is one of the most well-established educational institutions of Italy; it’s a school that has been included in the list of the best schools in the world by various institutions where world rankings are published.
+Naples Federico II University is one of the most well-established educational institutions of Italy; it’s a University that has been listed among the best Universities in the world by various institutions where world rankings are published.

-According to THE European Teaching Rankings 2019, it is between 126-150.
+- According to THE European Teaching Rankings 2019, it was between 126 and 150.

 Departments of the University of Naples Federico II

-Biology and Ecology of the Marine Environment and Sustainable Use of Marine Resources
+- Biology and Ecology of the Marine Environment and Sustainable Use of Marine Resources

-Structural and Geotechnical Engineering
+- Structural and Geotechnical Engineering